-- 2 • informal Very much; to a great degree: we’ve got two great kids whom I love to bitsMore example sentences
+- 2 • informal Very much; to a great degree: Vicky was thrilled to bits I just love him to bitsMore example sentences

 - I love it to bits, all of it, especially the wonderfully ingenious and gorgeous to look at early optical devices, and the engravings of such inventions.

 - He meant everything to me and I loved him to bits.

 - I loved it to bits, although a little let down by the end.

 Old English bita 'bite, mouthful', of Germanic origin; related to German Bissen, also to bite.

 - 1A mouthpiece, typically made of metal, which is attached to a bridle and used to control a horse.More example sentences

 - You can also go shopping at the C Quarter Circle Saddlery for saddles, bridles, bits, spurs and much more!

 - In the tackroom where the bridles, bits, snaffles, girths and whips were hanging on the wall, Jackson asked me about everything.